mrunesson/kampuni/README.md

+This project is archived.
+Systembolaget have changed its way making data avaliable which make this repo invalid.

 Kampuni is a simple REST service providing the assortment of the Swedish alcohol monopoly stores Systembolaget.
 It cache the assortment once a day from files published by Systembolaget.